Ghazi-Othman/UI_01/README.md

+# UI

-# UI using flutter
+Making UI for welcome app using flutter .<br>

-This is my first flutter app .<br>
 It has three pages :
   * Login page
   * Sign up page
   * Welcome page<br>

-I will update it soon
 <br>

 ## Feedback
 Your feedback is always welcome and you can give me advice to improve my skills. <br>
 Contact me : `ghazi.h.othman@gmail.com`